 Contrarian minds would love to see a Detroit pony car like the Ford Mustang blow the doors off a highly sophisticated, German-engineered Porsche 911.
 It seems far-fetched considering both are performance cars and one is tens of thousands of dollars more than the other.
 But for 2018, a 911 taking a straight-line spanking from a Mustang GT might be a thing.
 Ford says the 2018 Ford Mustang GT can accelerate to 60 mph in less than 4 seconds, which is faster than a Porsche 911 Carrera’s 4.4 seconds.
 Ford’s assertions might not be as kooky as they sound: We backed up the brand’s zero-to-60-mph claim during our acceleration testing of the 2018 Mustang GT.

-And by "backed up," we mean by the narrowest of margins.
-Like, "hair-of-my-chinny-chin-chin" less-than-4 seconds.
-The 2018 Ford Mustang GT test car accelerated from zero-to-60 mph in 3.9 seconds (using a Racelogic Vbox II GPS data logger) — and not just 3.9 seconds, but 3.99 seconds.
-In our testing history, that puts the 2018 Mustang GT on par with the 2015 BMW M4's 3.9 seconds to 60 mph (nice company to be in with that as-tested M4 at $86,200) and many ticks faster than the last Mustang GT that wore our test gear, a 2016 with a manual transmission that did the deed in 4.7 seconds — and was a pain to get there.
-Perhaps most impressive is just how easy it was to coax the fastest times out of the 2018 Mustang, including an 11.9-second quarter-mile, which is seriously quick and a tenth of a second faster than the aforementioned BMW M4.
+And by “backed up,” we mean by the narrowest of margins.
+Like, “hair-of-my-chinny-chin-chin” less-than-4 seconds.
+The high-horsepower V8 2018 Ford Mustang GT test car accelerated from zero-to-60 mph in 3.9 seconds (using a Racelogic Vbox II GPS data logger) — and not just 3.9 seconds, but 3.99 seconds.
+In our testing history, that puts the 2018 Mustang GT on par with the 2015 BMW M4’s 3.9 seconds to 60 mph (nice company to be in with that as-tested M4 at $86,200) and many ticks faster than the last Mustang GT that wore our test gear, a 2016 with a manual transmission that did the deed in 4.7 seconds — and was a pain to get there.
+Perhaps most impressive is just how easy it was to coax the fastest times out of the 2018 Mustang, including an 11.9-second quarter-mile, which is seriously quick and a tenth of a second quicker than the aforementioned BMW M4.

 The Price of Performance